How To Build A Nextdoor Clone With No Code

 Creating a post

-One of the core features of any social platform is the ability for users to create and publish content.
+One of the core features of any social network platform is the ability for users to create and publish content.

 On our home page, we’ll build this feature using a popup element.